ibakhsh/smart_Data_List/README.md

 - [ ] build using react
 - [ ] build using jquery

 if you can help on the change, please don't hesitate to contact me (igbmadinah@gmail.com)

+To start contributing:
+1- Fork & Clone the project into your prefered directory.
+2- npm install to install all the required dependencies.
+3- run npm run start:dev and click on (http://localhost:8080)